sarahsga/tk19-class-resources/2019-04-13/README.md

 - Link repo code (permalink) in issue
 - Reference issue in commit message

+Check out [this issue](https://github.com/sarahsga/tk19-class-resources/issues/1) of this repo as an example

 ## Additional Resources
 - [Check out the FreeCodeCamp repo for sample issues](https://github.com/freeCodeCamp/freeCodeCamp)